Someone Else – 20th November 2022

 Gratitude Journal

-I am so happy and grateful to all the people, technology and coordination that enables Amy to fly from here to Australia this weekend.
+I am so happy and grateful to all the people, technology and coordination that enable Amy to fly from here to Australia this weekend.
 It is not that long ago that this would be difficult to imagine.

 Coy Maids Yield – 23rd November 2021